 * The first fully kitted production aircraft, designated the "Sea Vixen Fighter All Weather (FAW) 1", performed its initial flight on 20 March 1957.
 There had been some inclination to name it the "Pirate", but the "Vixen" name had been loosely attached to the DH.110 since 1949, and won out.
 FAA Number 892 squadron was the first to form up with the type, in July 1959, with the squadron performing its first cruise with the type on the HMS ARK ROYAL in March 1960.
 A total of 119 FAW.1s was delivered in all.

 The Sea Vixen FAW.1 was by no means an improved Venom, in the way that the Venom was unarguably an improved Vampire.
 The Sea Vixen was an entirely new aircraft that only retained the twin-boom general configuration of the Vampire / Venom.
 It had swept wings, more or less derived from the DH.108, that folded up outboard of the tailbooms.
-Each wing featured a small Fowler flap inboard of the tailboom, with a larger Fowler flap just beyond the wing fold and then an aileron; there was a prominent wing fence on the outer leading edge.
+Each wing featured a small Fowler flap inboard of the tailboom, with a larger Fowler flap just beyond the wing fold, and then an aileron; there was a prominent wing fence across the outer leading edge.

 It also had swept tailfins, with the tailplane mounted high.
 The tailplane was "all moving" and straight, though early design concepts for the DH.110 had visualized it as a forward-swept or reverse-swept vee surface.
 The tailplane did have a hinged rear flight surface, but it wasn't used for pitch control, instead being used to maintain trim while the flaps were down.
 There was a single-piece airbrake under the fuselage; there were no trim tabs, trim being maintained by adjusting the tailplane, right rudder, and right aileron.